GoogleCloudPlatform/opentelemetry-operations-go/example/metric/exponential_histogram/README.md

 2. Opentelemetry Linear Buckets Histogram.
 Buckets are `0, 10, 20, 30, ..., 340, 350`.
 3. Opentelemetry Exponential Buckets Histogram with default parameters.

+## Build and run the application

+Go to the [example/metric/README.md](../README.md) instructions that describe how to build and run all examples.

 ## Create dashboard

 When filling in the **Find resource type and metric box**, use the metric names with the prefix "workload.googleapis.com/latency_" to observe histogram metrics (for example "workload.googleapis.com/latency_a").